The Caucasian Ovcharka dog is an ancient breed that is believed to have be roaming the Caucasus Mountains between Europe and Asia for over 2000 years!

 And while…

-Throughout history they have been used as guard dogs, hunting dogs, and cattle driving dogs capable of living and thriving in some the most inhospitable environments their in the world.
+This is probably why, throughout history, they have been used as guard dogs, hunting dogs, and cattle-driving dogs capable of living and thriving in some of the most inhospitable environments in the world.

 Remarkably loyal…

-The Caucasian Shepherd dog have also become valued as great family pets, as well as hard working gods, that have become a “staple” in mountain rescue operations all over northern Asia and Eastern Europe.
+The Caucasian Shepherd dog have also become valued as excellent family pets and hard working gods that have become a “staple” in mountain rescue operations throughout northern Asia and Eastern Europe.

 The Ovcharka Dog Breed is MASSIVE…

-… This was a dog deliberately created to be warm, fluffy and cozy inside its doubly thick coat.
-Similar to the famous TV dog ‘Beethoven’ in size at least, the Asian Ovcharka is somewhat of a Central Asian based dog as opposed to the St Bernard, popular in Eastern areas.
-It is clearly a Molosser dog; a big, fuzzy ball of wondrous fluff designed to be mountain shepherds.
+… This dog was deliberately created to be warm, fluffy, and cozy inside its doubly thick coat.
+Similar to the famous TV dog ‘Beethoven’ in size at least, the Asian Ovcharka is somewhat of a Central Asian-based dog as opposed to St Bernard, prevalent in Eastern areas.
+It is a Molosser dog, a big, fuzzy ball of wondrous fluff designed to be mountain shepherds.

-You decide that you want to purchase a Caucasian Shepherd puppy or better yet adopt a Caucasian Ovcharka rescue dog, there are a few things you should expect.
+If you decide to purchase a Caucasian Shepherd puppy or, better yet, adopt a Caucasian Ovcharka rescue dog, you should expect a few things.

-- First, they are going to have a big head, long legs and a long tail.
+- First, they will have a big head, long legs, and a long tail.

 - Second, they’re going to be “big” boned.
-Or to put it another way, these dogs are going to be solidly built.
+Or, to put it another way, these dogs will be solidly built.

-Lastly, they are going to have big “puppy dog” eyes which is going to make you forget just how huge they are and want to just give them a giant hug!
+Lastly, they will have significant “puppy dog” eyes, making you forget how huge they are and want to hug them!

 He’s also….